Today’s Sociology: Ideology and Partisan Advocacy

 There are always good arguments on both sides of any complex issue, and no single perspective has a monopoly on truth.
 What is ‘socially just’ or the best path to social betterment are not clear and easily agreed upon.

 Ideas and beliefs should be freely and openly discussed, and conflicting viewpoints should be presented in a fair and dispassionate manner.
 This is how progress is made.
-Moreover, as the oft-cited John Stuart Mill points out, it is important to hear opinions in their most plausible and persuasive forms from people who believe them.
+Moreover, as the oft-cited John Stuart Mill points out, it is important to hear competing opinions in their most plausible and persuasive forms from people who believe them.

 Sociology: The Academy’s Progressive Vanguard

-Sociologists Start with a Conclusion and Find Evidence That Supports It
+Weak Science: Sociologists Start with a Conclusion and Find Evidence That Supports It

 A majority of sociologists believe that sociology “should analyze and transcend oppression”.
 In pursuit of this, they employ a progressive epistemology which judges the veracity of scientific findings as to how well they fit the prevailing narratives.
 This is in contrast to the norms of science (disinterestedness, skepticism, universalism) put forward by Weber and Merton, and practiced by many sociologists in the past.